samuelroland/KanFF/doc/db-specifications.md

             - 2 = in run
             - 3 = done
 - `urgency`: how the task is urgent (1 = min and 5 = max)
+- `type`: the type of the task (Type changes depending on which type of thing is needed to achieve the task: a question need a response, a proposition need a reflexion then a decision, an information need to be managed or stored, ...).
+    - Values
+        - 0 = None (TBD)
+        - 1 = question
+        - 2 = information
+        - 3 = proposition
+        - 4 = idea
+        - 5 = reflexion
 - `link`: a useful link related to the task
 - `completion_date`: date of the completion of the task (when state has been moved to "done" the last time)
 - `responsible_id`: a foreign key linked users.id.
 It's the responsible for the task.